SvetlanaArt/UnitySpaceGame/README.md

 Background movement effect.
 Player control.
-Sets of enemies following the waypoint path are generated.
+Sets of enemies.
 Firing and damage.
 Sound effects and background music.
-Scenes Menu, Game and GameOver.
+Scenes: Menu, Game and GameOver.

 Developer's Guide

+Scenes>

+0 - Menu
+	Presents a main menu of the game.

+1 - Game
+	Game process.

+2 - Game Over
+	Displays a result of game when a player lost.

 Folder Scripts>